 3. Fees, security deposits, and proof of liability insurance must be submitted three (3) weeks prior to the event.

-4. The person signing the application form must be 21 years of age or older and be in attendance when the Community Room or Conference Room is in use.
+4. The person signing the application form must be 21 years of age or older and be in attendance when the meeting space is in use.
 The person signing the application form shall be responsible for the conduct of the group, payment of bills, and for protection of Library property in connection with the meeting.

 5. No group may transfer use of the room to another group.